 To address the media stream represented by a media entity, clients append /\$value to the resource path of the media entity URL.
-Services may redirect from this canonical URL to the source URL of the media stream.
+The media type of the response is the media type of the stream, subject to content type negotiation based on the Accept header of the request.
+The response body is the octet-stream that represents the raw value of the media stream with that media type.
+Alternatively, services MAY redirect from this canonical URL to the source URL of the media stream.